frank-lsf/lsf-homepage/content/post/fly-with-me/index.md

 - How fast & far can you fly? <br> Typical cruise speed is about 140 knots (160 mph), which means 1 hour to Tahoe, 2 hours to LA, or 3 hours to San Diego or Las Vegas.
 Any trip longer than these probably needs a fuel stop.

-- Can I use my phone? <br> Yes---because we fly low to the ground, cellular signal is usually excellent!
+- Can I use my phone? <br> Yes---because we fly low to the ground, cellular signal is usually excellent.